 To put it mildly, it’s a good thing we pulled out.

 - The official proponents of the Moss Landing battery scheme already couch their words carefully.
 None actually says that batteries will replace the old unit’s output.
-As the lead proponent, PG&E, told a local newspaper, “[w]e believe that battery energy storage will be even more significant in enhancing overall grid reliability, integrating renewables, and helping customers save energy and money.” i.e., the battery’s actual purpose is to provide ancillary services, not provide the grid with renewable energy.
-But the latter point, on saving energy and money, pretty much undoes the care with which PG&E avoids making a false promise about the battery replacing the gas-fired generator.
+As the lead proponent, PG&E, told a local newspaper, “[w]e believe that battery energy storage will be even more significant in enhancing overall grid reliability, integrating renewables, and helping customers save energy and money.” i.e., the battery’s actual purpose is to provide ancillary services, not supply the grid with renewable energy.
+But the latter claim, on saving energy and money, pretty much undoes the care with which PG&E avoids making a false promise about the battery replacing the gas-fired generator.